Otto Drakenberg: Fencing

 Otto Drakenberg started fencing in 1971, at 5 years old.
 He was a member of the Swedish national fencing team in 1988-1989, placing fourth in épée in the 1989 world championships and eighth in the épée team competition in the 1988 summer Olympics in Seoul.
 Drakenberg won second place in the 1994 European championships in team épée, took five Swedish Championship gold medals in épée between 1987 and 1993, and was Nordic champion for 1989–1990.
 In 1988 he was named épée fencer-of-the-year and in 1994 he was awarded for the best international performance in connection with the second place in the European Championships.
 In 1996 Otto Drakenberg received the Swedish Fencing Federation's "elite" commendation for his international performances.

 In 2017 Otto Drakenberg was elected President of the Swedish Fencing Federation.
 During the International Fencing Federation’s Congress in November 2022, Drakenberg insisted on debating human rights concerns in Saudi Arabia before the vote on awarding that country the right to host the 2024 Junior World Championships.
 His speech before the Congress was met with hostility and protest, to which he responded, "I will never refrain from speaking my word in a democratic world."
 The attempt to silence Drakenberg was reported to the International Olympic Committee and the conflict received attention in media.
 Otto Drakenberg ran for International Fencing Federation (FIE) Presidency in November 2024.
 Drakenberg was the sole candidate against EU-sanctioned Alisjer Usmanov, who is considered in control of the FIE.
 The FIE presidency campaign received attention in Nordic, British and German media.
+In March 2026, Drakenberg criticized the FIE for attempting to have sanctions against Usmanov upheld.
+In may 2026, Drakenberg contributed to an open letter sent to the International Olympic Committee questioning Usmanov's influence in the International Fencing Federation.

+In his work as a chairman of the Swedish Fencing Federation in 2026, Drakenberg has stated his support for maintaining the current selection rules for athletes to the Olympic Games.